martingaido/martingaido/README.md

 ### Hi! 👋

 My name is Martin, I am a software developer focused in GNU/Linux, open source software, full-stack web development, cloud computing and artificial intelligence (AI) with expertise in software engineering and DevOps methodologies.
-I'm also a classical pianist and composer, entrepreneur, gamer and full-time geek.
+I am also a classical pianist and composer, entrepreneur, gamer and full-time geek.

 I mostly work with BASH, ZSH, Javascript, JS Frameworks (such as ReactJS and VueJS), Python and C++.
 My research on AI is related to computer vision and natural language processing.